iliketoprogram14/ILikeToProgram/_posts/2011-09-06-wins-school-and-more-projects.md

 title: Wins, school, and more projects
 date: 2011-09-06
 tags: [updates, music-player, isbn-scanner, school]
+image:
+image_alt:
+caption:
+description:
 ---

-Wow it's been a while since I've posted.
-I guess I'll update you on what I've been doing over the past month.
+It's been a month since I've posted, so I guess I'll update you on what I've been doing over the past month.

 <!--more-->